Illinois Seal of Biliteracy

 - Have earned a 4 or 5 in the Advanced Placement language exam - Spanish, Chinese (Traditional or Simplified), French, German, Italian, or Japanese.

-- Earn Intermediate High on the STAMP exam (Japanese and Polish).
+- Earn Intermediate High on the STAMP exam (Polish).

-The APPPL or STAMP exam will be administered in March.
+The APPPL or STAMP exam will be administered in February.
 The exam consists of four modules and lasts two – four hours.
 There is a $20 fee associated with the administration of this exam.
-Interested students should pick up an application in the Student Services Department to find out school-specific testing details.
+Interested students should go to the Student Services Department to find out school-specific testing details.
 Please contact the Student Services Department with questions.
 Palatine High School Student Services Director, Fred Rasmussen at 847-755-1626 Fremd High School Student Services Director, Tracy Bafia at 847-755-2626 Conant High School Student Services Director, Brigit Cain at 847-755-3626 Schaumburg High School Student Services Director, Yassi Delgado at 847-755-4626 Hoffman Estates High School Student Services Director, Jen Beers at 847-755-5626